 Same-day dental care ensures that you can resolve your dental emergency quickly and get the care you need from your dentist right away.
 Putting off treatment can put you at risk for more serious complications.
 For example, a broken tooth that could be easily treated with a dental crown might become infected and require a root canal if left untreated.
 Delaying treatment also forces you to deal with pain that you simply don’t need to live with.

-The sooner you see a dentist for your dental emergency, the sooner you’ll be on your way to back to optimal dental health.
+The sooner you see a dentist in Overland Park for your dental emergency, the sooner you’ll be on your way to back to optimal dental health.
 We offer same-day care to ensure that you get the treatment you need when you need it.

 Depending on your issue, your dentist may suggest any number of treatments to get you back to normal.
 Dental crowns, for instance, are commonly used to treat broken, damaged, or seriously-decayed teeth.
 If you’ve been experiencing a severe or chronic toothache, an infection may be the culprit, and your dentist may recommend root canal therapy.